CFD Trading In Canada

 A contract for difference (CFD) is a derivative instrument, meaning you don’t buy or sell the underlying asset.
 Instead, you buy a number of units on a particular market, such as FX, and exchange the difference in value between the open and close of a position.
 Returns are calculated by multiplying the number of CFDs bought by each point of price movement.

 Online CFDs are available on an array of markets, from stocks and shares through to forex, commodities, and cryptocurrencies.
 Also part of the CFD appeal is the ability to trade on leverage.
-Traders put down a deposit, called margin, then brokers extend capital so investors can take out larger contracts, which can lead to greater profits and losses.
+Traders put down a deposit, called the margin, then their brokerage firm extends capital so they can take out larger contracts, which can lead to greater profits and losses.
 But as we’ll explain below, the leverage available for trading CFDs in Canada is limited due to strict regulatory oversight.

 For further guidance on day trading CFDs, see here.